Superman in film: Superman V (1980s/90s)

 Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
 Cannon's bankruptcy resulted in the film rights reverting to Ilya and Alexander Salkind.
-The story had Superman dying and resurrecting in the shrunken, bottled Krypton city of Kandor.
+The story had Superman dying and being resurrected in the shrunken, bottled Krypton city of Kandor.
 The premise of Superman's death and rebirth coincidentally predated 1992 "The Death of Superman" comic book storyline.

 Superman Reborn (1995)

-With the success of "The Death of Superman" comic book storyline, Warner Brothers purchased the film rights of Superman from the Salkinds in 1993, and hired producer Jon Peters to develop a new Superman film.
+With the success of "The Death of Superman" comic book storyline, Warner Bros. purchased the film rights of Superman from the Salkinds in 1993, and hired producer Jon Peters to develop a new Superman film.
 Peters in turn hired Jonathan Lemkin to write a new script.
 Major toy companies insisted on seeing Lemkin's screenplay before the deadline of the 1993 American International Toy Fair.

 Lemkin's script in March 1995, titled Superman Reborn, featured Lois Lane and Clark Kent with relationship troubles, and Superman's battle with Doomsday.
 When Superman professes his love to Lois, his life force jumps between them just as he dies, giving Lois a virgin birth.
-Their child, who grows 21-years-old in three weeks, becomes the resurrected Superman and saves the world.
+Their child, who grows to adulthood in three weeks, becomes the resurrected Superman and saves the world.
 Warner Brothers did not like the script because of the similar underlying themes with Bruce Wayne's obligations of heroism found in Batman Forever (1995).

 To rewrite Lemkin's text, Peters hired Gregory Poirier, whose December 1995 script had Brainiac creating Doomsday, infused with "Kryptonite blood".
 In Poirier's script, Superman has romance problems with Lois Lane and visits a psychiatrist before he is killed by Doomsday.
 An alien named Cadmus, a victim of Brainiac, steals his corpse.
 Superman is resurrected and teams with Cadmus to defeat Brainiac.
 Powerless, Superman wears a robotic suit until his powers—which, according to the script, are a mental discipline called "Phin-yar"—return.
 At Peters' request, Poirier had Superman wear an all-black suit at the end of the script.
 Other villains included Parasite and Silver Banshee.
 Though Poirier's script impressed Warner Brothers, Kevin Smith was hired to rewrite; Smith thought that Poirier's script did not respect the Superman mythos properly.